 In the best-case scenario, you will face a misdemeanor charge with mandatory jail time, fines, and court costs.
 You will also lose your driver’s license for up to two years.
 Upon conviction, the judge may include community service and addiction counseling.
 Your sentence may also include monitored probation or community supervision.
 A DWI accident injury lawyer in Fort Worth can help you to mitigate the consequences of the trial and even to win in front of the accusations brought.

 You will likely face a charge for reckless damage or destruction, which is a Class C Misdemeanor.
 If the damage was more extensive or carried a high monetary value, you may face criminal mischief charges.
 This offense can carry misdemeanor or felony charges.

-For a free legal consultation with a Accident, Wreck or Injury Lawyer serving Fort Worth, call (214) 696-9253
+For a free legal consultation with a Involving an Accident, Wreck or Injury Lawyer in Fort Worth, call (214) 696-9253

 When a Fort Worth DWI involves an accident or wreck that injures one or more people, you will face a charge called intoxication assault.
 This offense is a third-degree felony.

 However, if the injured person was a law enforcement officer, emergency responder, or firefighter, the prosecution can press second-degree felony charges against you.